aerospike/asmt/README.md

 ### Common Errors

 ASMT cannot be used while Aerospike Database is running.
-If an attempt is made to back up the primary index while Aerospike Database is running, ASMT will complain and fail.
+If an attempt is made to back up the primary and secondary index while Aerospike Database is running, ASMT will complain and fail.
 In that case, wait for Aerospike Database to shut down cleanly and remove any files created by ASMT before running ASMT.

-If Aerospike Database is restarted before ASMT has completed restoring the primary index, Aerospike Database will fail as it attempts to delete shared memory segments.
+If Aerospike Database is restarted before ASMT has completed restoring the primary and secondary indexes, Aerospike Database will fail as it attempts to delete shared memory segments.
 In that case, remove any shared memory segments created by ASMT and retry the restore operation.

 **Note:** ASMT must be run with the same user and group that was used to run the Aerospike database server.
 If you ran the Aerospike database server as user